-Electronic materials vendor/source information:

-- IV.
-This subject will award the following type of credit: Dual Credit/Alamo Academies/Phoenix: - a.
-Transfer credit3 which is a requirement in the Alamo College's core curriculum requirements, or - b.
-Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree3 - c.
-EDUC 1300, which is not a subject for academic or transfer credit.
+C. source other than that which is specified in this section.
+Previously purchased textbooks are no longer acceptable to meet the requirements of this course. □ Yes, □ No, ☐ Yes, ☐ No, Chair Initials Chair Initials Electronic materials vendor/source information: IV. bject will award the following type of credit: edit/Alamo Academies/Phoenix: a. ☐ Transfer credit 3 which is a requirement in the Alamo College's core curriculum b. requirements, or Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree 3 C. ☐ EDUC 1300, which is not a subject for academic or transfer credit.
 This subject is simply a means of providing dual credit students with an orientation prior to starting college level programs/courses.

-Early College High School:

-- a.
-Transfer credit3 which is a requirement in an Alamo College's degree and part of the core curriculum requirements, or - b. $\hfill\square$ Academic credit which is a requirement in an Alamo College's degree but not required of the core curriculum, or - c. $\hfill\square$ Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree 3 - d.
-EDUC 1300, which is not a subject for academic or transfer credit.
-This subject is simply a means of providing dual credit students with an orientation prior to starting college level programs/courses. - V. The length of each individual section/class listed will be: - a. \Box One semester - b. 🗆 Two semesters - c. 🗌 Other: - VI.
-The course is aligned with and will be offered with another course which is: - a. - b. 🗆 N/A - VII.
-The performance measures (how the course will be graded) for the course does meet the requirements of the college and are included in the attached basic College Course Syllabus.
+Early Co ollege High School: - ☐ Transfer credit 3 which is a requirement in an Alamo College's degree and part of the core curriculum requirements, or b. ☐ Academic credit which is a requirement in an Alamo College's degree but not required of the core curriculum, or C. ☐ Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree 3 d. \Box EDUC 1300, which is not a subject for academic or transfer credit.
+This subject is simply a means of providing dual credit students with an orientation prior to starting college level programs/courses.
+V. The ler ngth of each individual section/class listed will be: a. ☐ One semester b. ☐ Two semesters C. ☐ Other: VI. a. urse is aligned with and will be offered with another course which is: D. □ N/A

+The performance measures (how the course will be graded) for the course does meet the